The Counting of the Omer

 Day 27 Meditation:

-Netzach (Enduring Persistence to Overcome and be Victorious) with Yesod (A Strong Beginning, i.e. Foundation Bond)
+Today on day 27 of counting the Omer up to Shavu’ot we meditate on how Netzach (Enduring Persistence to Overcome and be Victorious) correlates with Yesod (A Strong Beginning, i.e. Foundation Bond)

 Bonding is an essential quality of endurance and the foundation of a lasting connection with someone.
 It expresses your unwavering commitment to the person or experience you are bonding with, a commitment so powerful that you will endure all to preserve it.
 Endurance without bonding will not endure.